How to scan whole Internet 3.7 billion IP addresses in few minutes?

 • ixgbe.ko (their version of the Intel 10-gbps Ethernet driver)

-Masscan can be used to for different purposes than just detect whether ports are open as per cyber security services experts.
-It can also be used to complete the TCP connection and interaction with the application at that port in order to grab simple "banner" information.
+Masscan can be used to for different purposes than just detect whether ports are open as per cyber security services Masscan can be used to for different purposes other than just detect whether ports are open, explain cyber security services experts.
+It can also be used to complete the TCP connection and interaction with the application at that port in order to grab simple “banner” information.
 The trouble with this is that Masscan contains its own custom TCP/IP stack separate from the operating system you run it on.
-When the local system accepts a SYN-ACK from the probed target machines, it replys with a RST packet that kills the connection before Masscan can grab the banner.
-The easiest way to stop this is to allocate Masscan a separate IP address.
+When the local system accepts a SYN-ACK from the probed target machines, it replies with a RST packet that kills the connection before Masscan can grab the banner.
+The easiest way to stop this is to allocate Masscan on a separate IP address.

 How to scan the entire Internet